plone/training/mastering-plone/code.rst

 The code-package
 ----------------

-The package `ploneconf.site <https://github.com/collective/ploneconf.site>`_ contains the complete code for this training (excluding exercises).
-It is automatically downloaded from github when you run buildout.
+The package `ploneconf.site <https://github.com/collective/ploneconf.site>`_ contains the complete code for this training excluding exercises.
+It is automatically downloaded from GitHub when you run buildout.

 The master branch of that repository holds the code of the final chapter of this training.
 Each chapter that adds code to the package has a tag that can be used to get the code for that chapter.